 His second script, Hell or High Water, starring Ben Foster and Chris Pine, earned him an Oscar nomination for Best Original Screenplay and proved that he had some serious skills for writing westerns.

 As Sheridan told Deadline, he was in it for the long haul.

 "I wasn't among those precious few actors in the position to choose things, so I spent the first 20 years of my career compromising," Sheridan said.
 "I decided I would spend the next 20 never compromising."

 Sheridan's directorial debut Wind River, which he also wrote, was released in 2017.
 The film, starring Elizabeth Olsen and Jeremy Renner, centers on a wildlife officer and FBI agent working to solve a murder on a Native American reservation in Wyoming.

-After that, Sheridan decided to create his own television series: Yellowstone, starring Kevin Costner.
-The show is doing incredibly well in its third season (with a fourth on the way!) due to its incredible cast and intense storytelling week after week.
-Sheridan even appeared in front of the camera in the 2018 episode "Coming Home."
+After that, Sheridan decided to create his own television series: Yellowstone, starring Kevin Costner as John Dutton.
+The show is doing incredibly well with a fourth season airing later this year due to its incredible cast and intense storytelling week after week.
+Sheridan has even appeared in front of the camera multiple times.